SolarLune/tetra3d/readme.md

 `go get github.com/solarlune/tetra3d`

 Tetra depends on kvartborg's [vector](https://github.com/kvartborg/vector) package, and [Ebiten](https://ebiten.org/) itself for rendering.
 Tetra3D requires Go v1.16 or above.
+This version is somewhat arbitrary, as it could run on an older Go version if a couple of functions were changed.

 ## How do you use it?